 Commercial Financing.
 Certain of our wholesale factory-built housing sales to independent distributors are purchased through wholesale floor plan financing arrangements.
 Under a typical floor plan financing arrangement, an independent financial institution specializing in this line of business provides the distributor with a loan for the purchase price of the home and maintains a security interest in the home as collateral.
 The financial institution customarily requires Cavco, as the manufacturer of the home, to enter into a separate repurchase agreement with the financial institution that, upon default by the distributor and under certain other circumstances, obligates us to repurchase the financed home at declining prices over the term of the repurchase agreement (which, in most cases, is 18 to 24 months).
 The price at which we may be obligated to repurchase a home under these agreements is based upon the amount financed, plus certain administrative and shipping expenses.
 Our obligation under these repurchase agreements ceases upon the purchase of the home by the retail customer.
-The maximum amount of contingent obligations under such repurchase agreements was approximately \$141.0 million and \$74.2 million as of April 2, 2022 and April 3, 2021, respectively.
-The increase is the result of higher home sales price, increased units under these programs and the addition of Commodore.
+The maximum amount of contingent obligations under such repurchase agreements was approximately \$177.9 million and \$141.0 million as of April 1, 2023 and April 2, 2022, respectively.
+The increase is the result of higher home sales prices and an increased number of units under these programs.
 The risk of loss under these agreements is spread over many distributors and is further reduced by the resale value of the homes that we obtain upon the execution of a repurchase.
+During the fourth quarter of fiscal 2023, we received a repurchase demand notice and the inventory was obtained shortly after year end.
+As the fair value of the inventory exceeded the amount for which it was repurchased, no reserve was deemed necessary.
+There were no other repurchases during fiscal 2023.